 On December 22, 2015, the Company closed a private placement of \$175.0 million aggregate principal amount of 2022 Notes.
 As a result of this placement, the Company received net proceeds of approximately \$168.5 million, after deducting private placement and offering expenses payable by the Company.
-In connection with the completion of the Asset Sale on April 3, 2017, the liability under the 2022 Notes was satisfied.
-For additional information, see Note 3, "Sale of Commercial Business."
 The 2022 Notes bore interest at a rate of 11.50% per year, payable semi-annually on June 15 and December 15 of each year, beginning on June 15, 2016.
 The 2022 Notes contained customary covenants, including covenants that limited or restricted the Company's ability to incur liens, incur indebtedness and make certain restricted payments, but did not contain covenants related to future financial performance.
 The 2022 Notes were secured by a first priority lien on substantially all of the Company's assets.